User Guide

 If you realise a client’s information in the application is outdated and needs to be updated, you can update the

-information using the edit
+information using the edit command.

 Format: edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [b/BIRTH_DATE]